Publications

 Selected Publications

-View Full Publication Lists
+View Full CV and Publication Lists

 My publications advance trauma care, military medicine, and clinical research through innovative data science and statistical methodologies.
 From AI-driven triage to optimized resuscitation, my work informs practice and saves lives.
 Contact me to collaborate or learn more about my research.